mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So, there are three important [points]:  [samadhi](glossary#samadhi), [egolessness](glossary#egolessness), and no design on becoming [Buddha](glossary#buddha), no design of expecting reward.
 [Those] three points are very important.

-[Egolessness](glossary#egolessness): that practice is to regulate the mind.
+[Egolessness](glossary#egolessness): that is to regulate the mind.
 How to regulate the mind?
 Egolessness.
 How to practice egolessness?
 Throw yourself away; in other words, offer yourself into [zazen](glossary#zazen).
 How can you do that?
 By the help of  [samadhi](glossary#samadhi), one-pointedness.
 With wholeheartedness, you can do it, very naturally.

-If you really want to accomplish one thing which you want to do, you have to cut off involvement in all affairs.
+If you really want to accomplish one thing which you want to do, you have to cut off all involvements and all affairs.
 In other words, make arrangement.
 The young kids are listening to the radio and also studying and also trying to accomplish one thing; it seems to be good, but it's not the real achievement or accomplishment of doing one thing that you want to do.
 So if you really want to accomplish one thing with wholeheartedness, it is very natural that you keep away, you make arrangement of circumstances.

 This is a very natural attitude to our life.
 That's why [Dogen Zenji](glossary#dogen) says, “Cease all involvement.
 Throw away all affairs.”
 Don't worry about a certain sound of the cars; so what?